What's causing your cold hands and feet?

 Blockage or furring up of bigger blood vessels supplying your feet with blood can lead to numb, cold feet, as well as pain - usually starting in your calves.
 The main disease is called peripheral arterial disease (PAD).

-PAD is mostly down to all the same risk factors as heart attack and stroke - after all, these are both caused by blocked arteries in different parts of the body.
-But while high blood pressure and cholesterol are the biggest culprits for stroke and heart disease, the single most important cause of PAD is smoking.
+PAD is mostly down to all the same factors that increase your chance of heart attack and stroke - after all, these are both caused by blocked arteries in different parts of the body.
+But while high blood pressure and cholesterol are the biggest causes of stroke and heart disease, the single most important cause of PAD is smoking.

 The first symptom of PAD is usually pain in your calves, which comes on after you've been walking a set distance and settles when you stop.
 The distance gets shorter as the condition progresses, as well as if you're walking uphill or into a wind.